Factory Class B RVs or a Custom Vansmith Conversion? A practical comparison

 Q: Are custom vans good for full-time living?

-A: Absolutely.
-A well-designed custom van with ample storage, efficient galley, and sufficient off-grid power supports full-time living comfortably.
-Vansmith specializes in layouts optimized for long-term use.
+A: Definitely.
+A well-planned custom van with plenty of storage, smart kitchen, and enough off-grid power supports full-time living comfortably.
+Vansmith focuses on layouts designed for long-term use.

 -